rodhis/next-blog/postsDB/getting-started-with-nextjs.md

 ---
 title: 'Getting started with NextJS'
 date: '2025-02-03'
-image: getting-started-nextjs.png
+image: /posts/getting-started-with-nextjs/getting-started-nextjs.png
-excerpt: ""Nextjs is a framework for building fullstack React apps with SSR."
+excerpt: "Nextjs is a framework for building fullstack React apps with SSR."
 isFeatured: true
 ---